Arsenal re-sign Dani Ceballos on loan from Real Madrid | Goal.com

 Goal understands that Arsenal will cover all of Ceballos' wages while he is north London and that the deal does not include an obligation to buy at the end of the campaign.

-The Gunners also confirmed the midfielder will continue to wear the number eight shirt next season.
+The Gunners also confirmed the midfielder, who signed for Madrid from Real Betis in 2017, will continue to wear the No.8 shirt next season.

 “Dani was an integral part of our team last season and finished the season in excellent form," Arteta told the club's website.
 "I love Dani’s passion and commitment and he’s a highly skilful player.
 We’re all delighted to welcome him back and we look forward to seeing him pick up where he left off.”